 Qualified students can satisfy the general education requirements through transfer credits to complete the program sooner.

 To qualify for Early Access, you must be a current Maryville undergraduate student, and you must have completed at least 75 credit hours with a GPA of 3.25 or better.
-If you qualify and you have not yet completed your elective requirements, we invite you to contact your academic advisor to explore Early Access and learn more about some of our exciting online graduate programs.
+If you qualify and have not yet completed your elective requirements, we invite you to contact your academic advisor to explore Early Access and learn more about some of our exciting online graduate programs.

 When you’re ready to go further, consider these online graduate program options:

-Master of Business Administration (MBA), If you’re interested in the business of healthcare, you may want to consider an MBA with a healthcare concentration, which combines top-level practices in business with the principles of healthcare.
+Master of Business Administration (MBA).
+If you’re interested in the business of healthcare, you may want to consider an MBA with a healthcare concentration, which combines top-level practices in business with the principles of healthcare.

 Maryville’s online general studies bachelor’s degree with a concentration in healthcare can help students on their path toward becoming healthcare professionals.
 Graduates of this program can choose from a wide range of specialties and pursue additional degrees as needed.

 Popular careers available to general studies graduates include:

 Community health worker